 - Do prepare for walking outdoors to the bath house (but it truthfully wasn’t that bad).

 If you’re looking for unique places to stay near Zion National Park, you should absolutely add Whispering Pines to your list of places to consider!
-Utah glamping was a super fun experience and one our family truly loved.
+Bryce Canyon glamping was a super fun experience and one our family truly loved.

-More posts coming soon on the rest of our road trip through Utah and Arizona!
-What we did, where we stayed, National Parks, hiking, the great outdoors, and more!
-But for now, you can get a little road trip inspiration from these six Southwest USA road trips!
+Read about the rest of our road trip through Utah and Arizona: what we did, where we stayed, National Parks, hiking, the great outdoors, and more!
+You can find a little more road trip inspiration from these six Southwest USA road trips!

 So…tell me, would you try glamping in a covered wagon?